An autonomous ship’s first effort to cross the Atlantic shows the difficulty of the experiment

 The original Mayflower faced a few false starts too, having to turn around twice for repairs before successfully completing its 66-day transatlantic pilgrimage.
 The robotic version was 350 miles from its home base, with only 10 percent of the journey completed, when it was instructed to turn around.

-The modern-day sea trek originally supposed to begin in 2020, the year marking four centuries since the historic Mayflower crossing.
-But the pandemic curtailed those plans, and the craft underwent trial runs in the interim.
-Now, it’s navigating international waters with no guide boats to get back to port and trying to avoid inclement weather so that engineers can fix it before sending it back out.
+The modern sea trek originally was supposed to begin in 2020, the year marking four centuries since the historic Mayflower crossing.
+But the coronavirus pandemic curtailed those plans, and the craft underwent trial runs in the interim.
+Now it’s navigating international waters with no guide boats to get back to port and trying to avoid inclement weather so that engineers can fix it before sending it back out.

 The broader purpose of the endeavor is to collect data related to climate change, plastic pollution and animal conservation for marine scientists.
-If it’s ever successful, the high-tech floating gadget should give researchers a way to study the world’s waterways without sending humans out to sea.
+If it’s successful, the high-tech floating gadget should give researchers a way to study the world’s waterways without sending humans out to sea.

 “Studying the ocean can be particularly arduous.
-It’s lonely, it’s distant, it’s isolated and it’s fraught with dangers.
-So, it’s not the most efficient way of collecting that data,” said Rob High, vice president and chief technology officer at IBM Edge Computing, which helps to automate the boat and provide connectivity.
+It’s lonely, it’s distant, it’s isolated, and it’s fraught with dangers.
+So it’s not the most efficient way of collecting that data,” said Rob High.
+High is president and chief technology officer at IBM Edge Computing, a division focused on cloud storage and AI.

-The ship’s original schedule had it pausing in several Eastern U.S. ports, including Washington D.C. as it worked its way down to the Southeast this summer.
-It’s unclear when or if that’ll ever happen, now.
+The ship’s original schedule had it pausing in several Eastern U.S. ports, including Washington, as it worked its way to the Southeast this summer.
+It’s unclear when that’ll happen.

-Cheshire, United Kingdom-based Promare invested roughly $1 million on materials at the project’s outset, while New York-headquartered IBM led the tech and science-related parts of the effort.
+Cheshire, United Kingdom-based Promare invested roughly $1 million on materials at the project’s outset, while New York-headquartered IBM led the tech- and science-related parts of the effort.
 More than a dozen other organizations donated equipment and other services.

 So what went wrong?
 It’s unclear.
 Early Friday morning, researchers monitoring the voyage realized that the vessel was operating at about half its optimal speed.
 The issue may be due to a cheap part untethering near the backup diesel engine, Phaneuf said.
 But it’s hard to know since cameras pointed at the ship’s internal components don’t capture everything.

 “We could probably just go ahead and plod along, but we’re running into the Gulf Stream, we’re running into a couple of storms.
-Ordinarily, that wouldn’t be a big deal.
+Ordinarily that wouldn’t be a big deal.
 But if you don’t have enough power to keep the boat going through wind currents and waves, we might’ve been stuck out there for a very long time,” Phaneuf added.

-The project is the latest in a string of robotic ship endeavors that hope to one day enhance travel and shipping operations across large bodies of water.
+The project is the latest in a series of robotic ship endeavors that hope to one day enhance travel and shipping operations across large bodies of water.

 While automakers and tech companies try to figure out how to operate autonomous cars on land safely, researchers and engineering companies are working toward the same thing on the sea.